Man City transfer rumours

 Marcos Llorente - City have the Real Madrid player on a three-man shortlist as they look to solve their ongoing search for a holding midfielder.

 Joao Felix - City are interested in signing Benfica's 19-year-old attacking midfielder, Sky Sports News understands.
 City and rivals Manchester United are reportedly locked in a £120m battle for the youngster (Express, June 4).
 Manchester City will offer Benfica forward Joao Felix a £5.5m-a-year contract.
-(June 9 Record)
+(Record, June 9); Manchester City are willing to buy Felix and loan him back to Benfica next season in a bid to help them win the race to sign the £105m-rated striker.
+(Mirror, June 16).

 Houssem Aouar - The Lyon midfielder has admitted he would be interested in playing under City manager Guardiola.